Mossberg 930 Review – SPX Tactical Variant (with Pictures)

 Those ghost ring sights do allow you to make the most use out of loads like Federal FliteControl.
 They provide a good deal of precision at various distances and will enable you to make the most out of this tight grouping buckshot load.

-The 930 SPX is also an accurate slug thrower if that’s your thing.
-The sights are made by an Italian firm known as LPA, and they do make some robust sights.
+The 930 SPX also performs really well with slugs if that’s your thing.
+The sights, made by an Italian company called LPA, give you a clear and precise sight picture.
 The front sight is a high visibility red fiber optic that’s clean and easy to focus on.
 It’s also eye-catching and quick on target.

 Backing up the nice sights is an optic’s rail should you go red dot sight on your shotgun.